 - "Can you tell me the time?"

-- "The clock keeps time, 'tells the time,' or "it is time to go."
+- "The clock keeps time, 'tells the time,' or

 All these expressions suggest that time–as measured by a clock (watch) or digital time device–actually is a facet of existence.
 We imagine that the world is defined by time, as opposed to a world that is based on an imitation of the universal forces of motion that are this earth's rotation on its axis and revolution about the sun in a solar system where planets observed in the heavens move according to geometrical laws that we can measure.

-The machine allows for us to count, measure and add or subtract identical units of duration we call time.
-But we often habitually think that seconds, minutes, hours, days and weeks can be disassociated from the cosmic relations of the earth, moon, and sun that have since prehistoric periods influenced animal, plant, and human behavior.
+But –as one consequence of time keeping devices or chronometers– we often habitually think that seconds, minutes, hours, days and weeks can be disassociated from the cosmic relations of the earth, moon, and sun that have since prehistoric periods influenced animal, plant, and human behavior.

 Vaults are composed of the intersection of two arches at right angles (perpendicular).